xiaotian-tan/angular-portfolio/README.md

 Example of the simple portfolio app for AngularJS.
 This app is inspired by [angular-seed](https://github.com/angular/angular-seed) and [angular-express-seed](https://github.com/btford/angular-express-seed).

-The live demo can be viewed at [xiaotian-tan.heroku.com](http://xiaotian-tan.heroku.com).
-The live demo is using Amozon S3 to host some static files like images and project data files.
+The live site can be viewed at [xiaotiantan.com](http://www.xiaotiantan.com).
+The live site is using Amozon S3 to host some static files like images and project data files.

 ### Grunt:
 `Gruntfile.js`